-Microbiota are the collections of microbes that inhabit your body, both inside and outside, and this has significant impact on your health and how your body works.
-The human body usually carries as many as 1,000 species of microbial organisms—more than the entire number of cells in our bodies.
-Everything that we eat, drink, touch and affects the composition of the microbiota.
+Microbiota is the collection of microbes that inhabit your body, both inside and out, and which have a significant impact on your health and how your body functions.
+The human body usually carries as many as 1,000 species of microbial organisms on it or in it.
+Everything that you eat, drink and come into contact with affects the composition of the microbiota.
 Even stress levels can influence this make-up.
 Other factors that contribute are gender, geography, overall health status, and age.

-Our immune system is greatly impacted by our gut health and serves as our first line of defense against disease and illness.
-In today’s chemical laden society where we are constantly being exposed to toxins, chemicals, pesticides and other harmful bacteria, oftentimes a breakdown of our immune systems can be closely linked to our microbiome.
-Our microbiome also affects our metabolic rate (which is the rate at which metabolism occurs in a living organism.)
-Metabolism is a biochemical process that determines how quickly your body converts calories into energy.
-Your basal metabolic rate is your resting rate.
-Problems such as an underactive thyroid, adrenal fatigue, stress, lack of sleep and an accumulation of toxins will affect your metabolic rate.
-Therefore, a healthy microbiome is critical—affecting not only digestion but also, mood, cognitive function, aging and our immune system as well.
+The microbiome also affects the metabolic rate, which is the rate at which metabolism occurs in a living organism.
+Metabolism is a biochemical process that determines how quickly the body converts calories into energy.
+The basal metabolic rate is your resting rate.
+Problems such as an underactive thyroid, adrenal fatigue, stress, and lack of sleep will all affect the metabolic rate.
+Therefore, a healthy microbiome is crucial and affects not only digestion, but also mood, cognitive function, the rate at which we age, and the immune system.

 The Enteric Nervous System

-The Enteric Nervous System or ENS is located in your digestive system and is the link between digestion, mood and health.
-It basically releases enzymes that break down food and controls blood flow for nutrient absorption and elimination.
-For those people who have IBS, constipation, diarrhea, stomach pain, upset stomach and bloating, the irritation that this creates can actually cause mood swings by sending signals to the central nervous system.
-There is a much higher percentage of anxiety and depression in people with IBS and GI tract diseases and as much as 40 percent of the population suffer from some kind of gastrointestinal problem in their life.
+The Enteric Nervous system is located in the digestive tract and is the link between digestion and mood and health.
+It basically releases enzymes that break down food and it controls blood flow for nutrient absorption and elimination.
+For people who have IBS and other digestive issues, the irritation that is occurring can actually cause mood swings by sending signals to the central nervous system.
+There is a much higher percentage of anxiety and depression in people with IBS and GI tract disorders.
+As much as 40% of the population suffers from some type of gastrointestinal disorder in their life.
 GI Testing can be beneficial to pinpoint exactly where the problem lies so that it can be treated accurately.

-Comprehensive stool diagnostics provides an effective tool into gaining insight into those patients who are experiencing digestive issues, abnormalities or other autoimmune conditions and may well begin the recovery process once properly diagnosed and treated.
-The GI Effects Comprehensive Stool Profile is just one of the many tools used here in the treatment of patients suffering from compromised gut health.
+Comprehensive stool diagnostics provide an effective tool for gaining insight for those patients who are experiencing digestive issues, abnormalities, or other autoimmune conditions, and may well begin the recovery process once properly diagnosed and treated.
+The GI Effects Comprehensive Stool Profile is just one of many tools used here in the treatment of patients suffering from compromised gut health and its related conditions.